(Credit: Sky Sports/Imago)

 ‘PGMOL need to take action’ - Ex-FIFA referee slams Cristian Romero's disallowed goal

-Cristian Romero and Tottenham were infuriated by a disallowed goal early in the first half of their 3-0 win over West Ham after the referee adjudged Micky van de Ven to foul Mateus Fernandes.
+Cristian Romero and Tottenham were infuriated by a disallowed goal early in the first half of their 3-0 win over West Ham United after the referee adjudged Micky van de Ven to foul Mateus Fernandes.

 Former PGMOL chief and ex-FIFA official Keith Hackett exclusively told Football Insider his stance on the Lilywhites dubiously disallowed goal against West Ham.